tsotne-ch/zoommer/README.md

-# zoommer
+# Zoommer
-👋 I have recently been trying to master Front-end Development and i decided to recreate a Georgian e-commerce website named Zoommer.
-My projects will slowly increase in size and quality overtime.
-For now this website only includes 2 pages, main page and a product page.
+👋 I have recently been trying to master Front-end Development and i decided to recreate a Georgian e-commerce website named Zoommer with pure vanilla (HTML, CSS and JavaScript)